EyasuTeshome/shifttracker/interview-prep/create-first-version-of-angelist-v2.md

 **❗️❗️ IMPORTANT NOTE ❗️❗️**

-Wellfound has just announced that they will become an independent company, called Wellfound, and that they will be making changes in the following months.
+AngelList has recently announced that they will become an independent company, called Wellfound, and that they will be making changes in the following months.
 We will be reviewing their platform and updating the curriculum during this process.
-Nevertheless, there might be some inconsistencies in the instructions included in this project while this happens.
-Sorry for the inconvenience!

-If you created an Wellfound profile, it is now available in Wellfound.
+While we're doing this, we encourage you to submit your assignment using the old "angel.co" URL.

 ---